Enable LDAP over SSL (LDAPS) for Microsoft Active Directory servers

 On AD with

-present, run the following:C:\> certreq -accept client.crt
+client.crtpresent, run the following:C:\> certreq -accept client.crt -

 Open

-.
+Manage computer certificates, the new certificate should now be present underPersonal\Certificates.
 Ensure that:- Certificate has a private key association.

 - The "Intended Purposes" is defined as "Server Authentication".